-2019 saw the first LGCT of Stockholm take place, as the Swedish capital played host to a thrilling event charged with drama and patriotic emotion.
-Ecstatic Swedish fans celebrated a fairytale win for home star Peder Fredricson in the debut LGCT Grand Prix of Stockholm against compatriot Malin Baryard-Johnsson.
+2019 saw ecstatic Swedish fans celebrated a fairytale win for home star Peder Fredricson in the debut LGCT Grand Prix of Stockholm against compatriot Malin Baryard-Johnsson while the power duo of Ben Maher and Emily Moffitt won GCL for the London Knights.